Read

 FuN: What's your personal definition of failure?

-Leo: For me, failure is like caviar: an acquired taste that you learn to enjoy over time.
-And yes, I honestly love "screwing up" because every failure brings a lesson that no easy success could ever offer.
+Leo: For me, failure is like caviar: an acquired taste you learn to enjoy over time.
+Honestly, I love "screwing up" because every failure carries a lesson that no easy success could ever teach.

 Leo: When I first came to México, I felt invincible, with a rather egotistical attitude.
 I thought I was smarter and better than the average person around me.
 I felt unstoppable, as if the world was mine to conquer.